If you are new to horse shows don’t let my “Show Responsibilities” scare you.

 Please go over our show schedule let me know as early as possible which shows you will be attending.
 You will want to get your entries in to avoid late fees.
 Remember to note on your entry for that you will be stabling with Johnson Performance Horses and cc me a copy of your entry.
 If you are showing a JPH horse or pony I will send you a copy of their papers so you can get the information for the entry form.

 Entry fees, memberships, stall and show fees paid to the Show Manager are your responsibility.
 In most cases I can leave a JPH check at the show office when I check in so I can receive your exhibitor’s number, however, before you leave the show grounds please settle up your account at the show office.
 Please go over your bill before paying to confirm you showed in the classes you are being charged for.
-Some larger shows require entries paid prior to event.
-I will collect checks and mail them in together with the entry forms.
+Some larger shows require entries paid online prior to event.

 At multiple day shows I usually bring horses the day before.
 I will bring feed, buckets and hay.
 If you are available, it is to your advantage to school in the show arena before the show starts.
 During one-day shows, I try to have the horses at the shows grounds at least 1 hour before the show starts.
 For most riders and horses, plan to spend about 45 minutes schooling before the show.
 Please briefly go over your courses first, you will want to see if there are any difficult jump combinations you would like to practice.
 If you are showing in one of the first classes you will want to be in your show cloths with your horse properly groomed, if you are showing later in the day, schooling cloths are fine and you can give your horse a show groom after schooling.